123 Okehampton to Friary

 It is not known whether this was the first view passengers once had of Brent Tor. +

 Unlike others along the line, this hut on the approach to Bridestowe was boarded shut.
-The scout did not know until he returned home what the flash had exposed, after he had poked the camera through a hole.
+The scout did not know until he developed the film what the flash had exposed, after he had poked the camera through a hole.
 If he’d seen the open window, he might have realized that this was home to bats.

 Rattlebrook Peat